-4 BlueTooth issues and improvements
+6 BlueTooth issues and improvements

-Our implementation uncovered some issues with the current BlueTooth implementation and specification that would likely apply to other peer to peer applications (section 6).
+This experiment has uncovered some issues with the current BlueTooth implementation and specification that would likely apply to other peer to peer applications.
 We also present a few simple techniques that would make BlueTooth more friendly for such peer to peer applications.